Manurocker95/InsideTheMonster/README.md

 Controls:

-- WD for horizontal movement
+- A/D for horizontal movement
 - Space Bar for jumping
 - Click for using items